TL;DR

 #2.
 Design and Select Your Ad

-There are a few types of LinkedIn ads to select from.
-We will examine them here.
+There are several types of LinkedIn ads to select from:

-The first is Sponsored Content, which shows up in audience news feeds.
+- Sponsored Content: This ad appears in the audience's news feed.
 The word "promoted" indicates it's an advertisement rather than organic content.
 You can choose carousel ads, single-image ads, or videos within this category.

-Next is Sponsored Messaging.
-This ad format is delivered to your audiences' LinkedIn mailboxes.
+- Sponsored Messaging: This ad format is delivered to your audiences' LinkedIn mailboxes.
 They are visible on mobile devices and desktops.
 However, LinkedIn regulates how often Sponsored Messaging ads can be sent during a given period.

-The third is Text Ads, visible on the top right-hand side of the LinkedIn desktop feed.
-LinkedIn recommends them for lead-building.
+- Text Ads: These are visible on the top right-hand side of the LinkedIn desktop feed.
+LinkedIn recommends Text Ads for lead-building.

-Finally, there are Dynamic Ads.
-These are found on the right-hand side of LinkedIn and are personalized.
+- Dynamic Ads: These are found on the right-hand side of LinkedIn and are personalized.
 This ad may display the individual's photo, name, and job title.
 Alternatively, depending on their account settings, they may be called "LinkedIn Members."

 It should go without saying, but we'll say it anyway: successful LinkedIn ads feature brief but impactful copy and images.
 It's critical to convey why the members should care about what you're telling and showing them.
 Also, review the platform's guidelines so you don't waste your time creating something that is rejected.
 The image must reflect what you're offering.